andywer/react-stateful-fn/README.md

 ### We can do better

-But if you care about performance you will probably not be completely happy with the previous example:
+But if you care about performance you will not be completely happy with the previous example:

 The button's `onClick` handler is an arrow function defined in the functional component.
-Thus it will be a different function on every render and will cause the button to re-render every time.
+Thus it will be a new function on every render and will cause the child component to re-render every time.

 Let's fix that: